free-creations/icalendar-rrule/README.md

 repeating events are represented by one single entry, the repetitions being shown by an attached _repeat rule_.
-Thus when we iterate through a calendar with, for example, a daily repeating event, we'll only see one single event where for a month there would be around thirty events in reality.
+Thus when we iterate through a calendar with, for example, a daily repeating event, we'll only see one single event where for a month there would be many more events in reality.

-The _calendar rrule_ shows all these events by unrolling the _repeat rule_ for a given time period.
+The _icalendar-rrule gem_ patches an additional function called `scan` into the _iCalendar Gem_.

-The _calendar rrule_ is so to say a kind of "virtual calendar" which shows all events of the given ics-calendar, but _repeating events_ are expanded into multiple _occurrences_ that can be processed like normal calendar entries.
+The _scan_ shows all events by unrolling the _repeat rule_ for a given time period.

 ## Installation